tinyantstudio/SimpleUnityVideoPlayer/README.md

 # Road

-**we using yuv240 to render video frame, nativeplayer will output yuv frame buffer.** unity3d side we create three textures(YUV) , use shader sample yuv textures and with formula to outout RGB color
+**we render video frame image to yuv420 format, nativeplayer will output yuv420 frame buffer.** unity3d side we create three textures(YUV) , use shader sample yuv textures and with formula to outout RGB color
 we store yuv plane value in texture's **R** Channel so our debug yuv texture will looks RED